 Re: Now that we have a baby, I feel that my partner and I never have time to spend together; and when we do, it's always about the baby!
 How can we keep things alive between the two of us?

 Find alone time (both together and apart) is very difficult for new parents.
-You are dealing with a very new physical and emotional experience.
-It is very important, however, for you both to remain a strong and intact unit for both your child and your relationship.
+You're dealing with a very new physical and emotional experience.
+It's very important, however, for you both to remain a strong and intact unit for both your child and your relationship.

+Make a rule.
 Remember what you both liked to do before you had the baby and continue those pursuits as much as possible.
-If you are at dinner and feel that the baby is taking up too much of the conversation implement a "no baby talk zone" for an hour.
+If you're at dinner and feel that baby is taking up too much of the conversation implement a "no baby talk zone" for an hour.
 Remember the ways you connected earlier in your relationship and try to strengthen that connection viewing each other not only as "Mom and Dad," but as the people you were prior to giving birth.